sarmadiali98/ReLico/README.md

 In addition to the core translator, this repository also contains:

 - a **hardware-backed smart-home validation workflow**, and
-- an **verification benchmark workflow for equivalent TR and LF codes** used to study and compare the Lingua Franca verifier toolchain with the Timed Rebeca verifier.
+- a **verification benchmark workflow for equivalent TR and LF models** used to study and compare the Lingua Franca verifier toolchain with the Timed Rebeca verifier.

+## Artifact overview

+This repository contains the artifact for the ReLico paper.
+ReLico translates deterministic Timed Rebeca models to Lingua Franca programs.

+The artifact has three main parts:

+1. **Core translator**
+   - Java/Maven implementation of the Timed Rebeca to Lingua Franca translator.
+   - Source code is under `src/`.
+   - Example input models are under `benchmarks/`.

+2. **Verification benchmark workflows**
+   - Timed Rebeca/RMC benchmarks are under `verifier-benchmarks/TR/`.
+   - Lingua Franca/Uclid/Z3 benchmarks are under `verifier-benchmarks/LF/`.
+   - These workflows reproduce the model-level verification comparison reported in the paper.

+3. **Smart-home hardware/replay example**
+   - Located under `examples/hardware/smarthome/`.
+   - Contains the Timed Rebeca model, generated LF code, hardware-adapted LF code, ESP32 firmware, serial bridge, replay script, sample data, and scenario logs.
+   - Live hardware reproduction is optional.
+The included replay script and logs allow reviewers to inspect the reported behavior without physical hardware.

 ## Overview